-Colorado elopement guide
+Colorado elopement

+You want to elope in Colorado.
 I did the same thing, twelve years ago.
-Since then, I’ve helped over 220 couples plan their dream adventure elopements in the Rocky Mountains, and captured tens of thousands of photos of epic moments and mountains as a Colorado elopement photographer.
+Since then, I’ve helped over 200 couples plan their dream adventure elopements in the Rocky Mountains, and captured tens of thousands of photos of epic moments and mountains.
+And that comes with experience I’m excited to share with you in this post, so you can decide if a Colorado elopement is right for you.

-Why should you elope in Colorado?
+Why elope in Colorado?

 Colorado is the perfect place to elope for down to earth couples who want an adventure in the mountains.
 With thousands of miles of hiking trails and 4WD roads, luxury mountain ranches and casual cabins, and breathtaking views in every direction, it’s hard to go wrong with a mountain wedding.